 Keep an eye out for disease – blistering leaves, holes, discolourations – just in a relaxed, noting it, kind of way.

-Before you reach for google + complicated diagnosis, check in to be sure the basics are being metappropriate drainage, diverse herbal ley, woody mulch, zero herbicide and a variety well suited to your place.
+Before you reach for google + a complicated diagnosis, check in to be sure the basics of fruit tree health are being met – by that I mean drainage, diverse herbal ley, woody mulch, zero herbicide and a variety well suited to your place.
 Peaches, for instance aren’t beloved of my high spring rainfall, heavy clay combo.
-I grow them, but accept all the fungal issues as par for the course.
+I grow them, but accept all the fungal issues as par for the course and every now and then when spring is dry (hallelujah!) we get to eat rot free peaches!

-New orchards are more susceptible to imbalance.
+New trees and/ or new orchards are more susceptible to imbalance.
 Be patient – there is much to settle in when we create new environments.
 The worst thing you can do to a diseased deciduous tree, is react with feeding.
-Woody mulch and words of encouragement are all it needs right now.
+Woody mulch and words of encouragement are all that’s needed.

 Take a photo each week, as the disease progresses.
-That way you can clearly speak to the whole process, through the seasons and are better placed when you seek advice.
-Most issues are either weak spots in your set up, or environmental.
-Either way, focus on building an awesome system, not so much the disease.
+That way you can clearly speak to the whole process when you seek advice.
+Most issues are weather related, poor variety choice or a poorly chosen site.
+Either way, focus on building an awesome environment, not so much the disease.

 Avocado Harvest